arokor/barn/README.md

 Condense the local storage representation of this Barn instance to save space and speeds up initialization.
-This is done automatically from time to time so normally there is no need to call this method.
+This is done automatically from time to time so normally there is no need to call this method explicitly.

 ---------